pratik-naik003/Langchain-Start-To-End-/README.md

 ## 💬 Summary in One Line

 **Generative AI is the future of creativity, automation, and intelligence — learn it now before it becomes a basic requirement.**

+# 📌 Generative AI – Video 2: LangChain Playlist Notes

+## 🎥 Introduction

+This video starts the **User Side** journey of the Generative AI curriculum.

+In the previous video, Nitesh explained that GenAI has two major parts:

+* **Builder Side** – Creating foundation models
+* **User Side** – Using these models to build applications

+The LangChain playlist belongs to the **User Side** of the curriculum.

+## 🔁 Recap of Previous Video

+Generative AI is divided into two tracks:

+### **Builder Side**

+Includes concepts like:

+* Transformers
+* Tokenization
+* Pre-training
+* Fine-tuning
+* Optimization
+* Deployment

+### **User Side**

+Focuses on:

+* Building LLM-based applications
+* Prompt Engineering
+* RAG (Retrieval Augmented Generation)
+* AI Agents
+* LLM Ops and more

+LangChain helps in building LLM-powered apps, so it is the first step in the user-side journey.

+## ❓ What is LangChain?

+LangChain is an open-source framework that makes it easy to build applications powered by Large Language Models (LLMs).

+Using LangChain, you can build:

+* Chatbots
+* Question-answering systems
+* RAG-based applications
+* Autonomous AI Agents
+* Many other GenAI-powered applications

+LangChain provides:

+* Ready-to-use components
+* End-to-end development tools
+* Integrations with multiple LLMs

+## ⭐ Why is LangChain Popular?

+### 1️⃣ Supports Almost Every LLM

+Works with both open-source and closed-source models:

+* OpenAI GPT models
+* Anthropic Claude
+* Google Gemini
+* Hugging Face models
+* Ollama etc.

+### 2️⃣ Simplifies LLM App Development

+* Removes complex boilerplate code
+* Provides **Chains** to combine multiple steps easily

+### 3️⃣ Easy Integrations

+Connects effortlessly with:

+* Databases
+* APIs
+* Data sources
+* Deployment services

+LangChain includes wrappers to integrate tools without writing everything manually.

+### 4️⃣ Free and Open Source

+* 100% free
+* Very active developer community
+* Multiple versions released within 1–2 years

+### 5️⃣ Supports All Major GenAI Use Cases

+Works for building:

+* Chatbots
+* RAG-based systems
+* Autonomous AI agents
+* Memory-based conversational apps

+LangChain is like a **Swiss Army Knife** for LLM app development.

+## 🎯 Why Start with LangChain First?

+LangChain overlaps with almost every topic of the **User Side** of GenAI.

+By learning LangChain, you get exposure to:

+* LLM APIs
+* Hugging Face and Ollama
+* Prompt engineering basics
+* RAG workflows
+* AI agents
+* Parts of LLM Ops

+Once LangChain is complete, learning other concepts becomes easier.

+## 🗂 LangChain Playlist Structure

+The complete playlist is divided into **three major parts**:

+### 📍 Part 1 — Fundamentals

+You will learn:

+* What is LangChain and why it is needed
+* LangChain components
+* Integrating LLM models
+* Working with prompts
+* Parsing LLM outputs
+* Runnables and LCEL (LangChain Expression Language)
+* Understanding and using Chains
+* Memory in chat-based applications

+### 📍 Part 2 — RAG (Retrieval Augmented Generation)

+You will learn:

+* Document loaders
+* Text splitters
+* Embeddings
+* Vector databases
+* Retrievers
+* Building a complete RAG application from scratch

+### 📍 Part 3 — AI Agents

+Topics include:

+* Tools and toolkits
+* Tool calling
+* Agent workflows
+* Building a full-fledged AI Agent

+**Total planned videos:** ~17 (may increase if required)

+## 🎯 Focus Areas for This Playlist

+Nitesh’s teaching goals:

+### 🔹 Updated Content

+* Teach using the latest **LangChain v3** version
+* Earlier versions were different, so updated learning is essential

+### 🔹 Clarity over Copy-Paste

+* Not just writing code
+* Understanding how LangChain works internally

+### 🔹 Conceptual Understanding

+Learn core ideas like:

+* Chains
+* LCEL
+* Memory
+* Runnables

+Concepts stay relevant even if new versions release.

+### 🔹 Covering the Most Important 80%

+* Only the most practical LangChain features used in real projects

+## 🕒 Timeline

+* Playlist starts in **1–2 days**
+* **2 videos per week**
+* Around **8 weeks** to complete all videos
+* Runs along with other courses like PyTorch and the Builder-side curriculum

+## 🔚 Final Thoughts

+LangChain is a great starting point if you want to build Generative AI applications in the real world.
+Once you master it, you can create:

+* Chatbots
+* RAG systems
+* AI agents
+* Many other GenAI workflows

+This playlist is designed to be practical, clear, and future-proof.

+## 💬 One-Line Summary

+**LangChain is the best starting point to build real-world Generative AI applications using LLMs.**